Wolf: Hunting and feeding

+Intelligence and cognition

+A 2025 field report documented a wolf pulling a crab trap's buoy and line to bring the submerged trap to shore and access its bait cup, which the authors described as potential tool use and as suggesting "a sophisticated understanding of the multi-step connection between the floating buoy and the bait within the out-of-sight trap."
+They noted that whether the behavior qualifies as tool use depends on the definition, and that similar damage and a second instance involving a partially submerged trap were recorded, though the origin and prevalence of the behavior remain unknown.

 Status and conservation

 The global wild wolf population in 2003 was estimated at 300,000.
 Wolf population declines have been arrested since the 1970s.
 This has fostered recolonization and reintroduction in parts of its former range as a result of legal protection, changes in land use, and rural human population shifts to cities.
 Competition with humans for livestock and game species, concerns over the danger posed by wolves to people, and habitat fragmentation pose a continued threat to the wolf.
-Despite these threats, the IUCN classifies the wolf as Least Concern on its Red List due to its relatively widespread range and stable population.
+On the IUCN Red List, it is classified as Least Concern because of its relatively widespread range and stable population.
 The species is listed under Appendix II of the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES), meaning international trade in the species (including parts and derivatives) is regulated.
 However, populations of Bhutan, India, Nepal and Pakistan are listed in Appendix I which prohibits commercial international trade in wild-sourced specimens.